XG-PRO/Buzz-Quiz-World-JAVA/README.md

 It contains trees with data about player names, wins and scores.
 It also sorts them out and saves them on a local file (scores.dat).

-At any points, it can be called to present the scores in game.
+At any point, it can be called to present the highscores in game.

 ### Player.java

 Represents a player.
-Each player has his own keyboard keys, name, points and appropriate functions for accessing said values outside class inheritance.
+Each player has his own keyboard keys, name, points and appropriate functions for accessing and changing said values.

 ### Question.java

 This class constructs the basic structure of each question to be used in the quiz after gathering information from the file that was read from Game.java

 It contains a name, a type and a responses array.

+It is used in Questions.java

 ### QuestionImage.java